sime3134/g-calendar-fetcher/README.md

 Once you have included the library and it's dependencies in your project, you can start fetching and parsing calendar events using the provided class.

-The google calendar you want to use has to be public and the URL has to be the ical one.
+The Google calendar you want to use has to be public and the URL has to be the ical one.
 It can be found in the settings in Google Calendar.

 Create a new instance of GCalendarParser with the desired options, and then use its methods to fetch and display the calendar events.